COB General Advising Information

 “Four Bear is designed for first-year students.
 All new freshman and transfer students with 29 credits or less can participate in Four Bear.
 There is no limit on the number of Advances Placement, International Baccalaureate, CLEP, or dual-enrollment credits earned prior to enrolling at UM.”

-For SoBA, each major has its own Four Bear Advisor.
-Click here to view list of SoBA Faculty Advisors.
+For COB, each major has its own Four Bear Advisor.
+Click here to view list of COB Faculty Advisors.

 ADVISING VET STUDENTS